michaelvimal/UMLC/README.md

 ## Experiment Results

+The experiments were conducted to evaluate the performance of four models—Graph2Tree, BertGen, GPT-2, and GPT-3—across three different datasets: UMLC, MATH, and GSM8K.
+The evaluation metrics used to measure the models' performance were Accuracy, F1 Score, and Loss.

 | **Model**    | **Dataset** | **Accuracy** | **F1 Score** |
 |--------------|-------------|--------------|--------------|
 | Graph2Tree   | UMLC        | 82.56%       | 81.23%       |